lesleyrs/Client3/README.md

 Controls: touch as mouse, X for right click, /\ for control, Dpad as arrow keys

 ```
+TODO: holding touch down spams left clicks repeatedly, 3ds has workaround but has issue where it clicks last touch position.
+See what was changed for client-ts to work on mobile.
 TODO: draw game at offset to center it, and offset touch input based on that.
 Confirm issue on real hw + on resizable config option? maybe applies to wiiu/switch too
 TODO: after the vpk is unpacked on real HW can you still replace the config.ini with your own?
 TODO: what happens with touch input on the back, disable it?